-5.1.6 Time Management: What is Time Management?
+10.1.6 Time Management -

-Time management is the process organizing your time, and deciding how to allocate your time between different activities.
+Time management is the process organizing your time and deciding how to allocate your time between different activities.
 Good time management is the difference between working smart (getting more done in less time) and working hard (working for more time to get more done).

-Effective time management leads to an efficient work output, even when you are faced with tight deadlines and high pressure situations.
+Effective time management leads to an efficient work output, even when you are faced with tight deadlines and high-pressure situations.
 On the other hand, not managing your time effectively results in inefficient output and increases stress and anxiety.